krish2kdev/kh-2k/README.md

 - 👋 Hi, I’m @kh-2k
-- 👀 I’m interested in WebDev With Java
+- 👀 I’m working in WebDev With Java
 - 🌱 I’m currently learning Linux, Shell, etc
-- 📫 How to reach me -> krishnahrithik00@gmail.com

 <!---
 kh-2k/kh-2k is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.